Lizn-zn/Op-QA/Operational-Calibration/readme.md

 #### Experimental results

 - The Efficacy of our calibration method are evaluated in `/Efficacy`.
 - The Efficiency of our calibration method are evaluated in `/Efficiency`.

-- The Fine-tuning experiments for three simple tasks is located in `/Fine-tuning-exp`,  and on the other three tasks, the fine-tuning nearly could not work, the detailed results can be seen in `dataset/model/fine_tune.py`
 - The Surprise Adequacy Regression can be found in `/SA-exp`.
 - The other two machine learning model for regression can be found in `/Regression`.
 - The temperature scaling is used from this [repository](https://github.com/gpleiss/temperature_scaling), and the code can be found in `/Temperature-scaling`.